Before you read on, did you know that you can sign up to receive the latest Supersavvyme articles, tips & tricks and competitions? Register here.

-It can feel hard to squeeze exercise in among your neverending to do list, but you can learn how to get toned legs at home.
-This 10-minute routine whether you’ve managed to get to the gym or can only make it to the rug in front of the TV.
+It can feel hard to squeeze exercise in among your never ending to do list, but you can learn how to get toned legs at home.
+This 10-minute routine works whether you’ve managed to get to the gym, or if you can only make it as far as the rug in front of the TV.

-This combination of floor exercises hit your quads, hamstrings, calves, glutes and your core too, so over time, if you do them regularly, you should notice a difference in your legs, bum and tum.
+Doing this combination of leg exercises at home will hit your quads, hamstrings, calves, glutes and your core too, so over time, if you do them regularly, you should notice a difference in your legs, bum and tum.

-Of course, if it takes you a bit longer, don’t worry – it’s better not to risk pulling muscles by going to fast, especially if you’re just starting out.
+Of course, if it takes you a bit longer, don’t worry – it’s better not to risk pulling muscles by going too fast, especially if you’re just starting out.
 And as with all forms of exercise, if you have any medical concerns, including joint or back pain, consult your doctor before starting new fitness routines.

-You may not have used a jump rope since you were at school, but skipping is great cardio, burns calories and improves muscle tone in your lower and upper body.
+You may not have used a jump rope since you were at school, but skipping is great cardio that burns calories and improves muscle tone in both your lower and upper body.
 Before you start your toning leg exercises at home, skip for at least five minutes to start your workout, alternating between a slow and fast pace.

-Lunges are a simple but super-effective way to tone your legs and bottom.
+Lunges are a simple but super-effective way to tone your legs at home.
 Here’s how to do them:

 This super-move is brilliant for toning your legs from top to bottom, as well as your core muscles.

 This classic Pilates move is a great way to tone your legs at home.
 This leg exercise not only helps you strengthen your leg muscles but also helps build core strength around your abdomen and lower back.

 Finish off your routine to tone your legs at home with this series of gentle stretches:

 Repeat these exercises daily, or at least five times a week, in combination with an active and healthy lifestyle, and your legs will become more toned and trim.

-If you also have bingo wings you want to banish, check out our Five easy exercises to tone your arms.
+If you also have bingo wings you want to banish, check out our 5 easy arm exercises to tone your arms.

 What do you do to keep in shape?